echavet/MitsubishiCN105ESPHome/ESP-IDF-5.4.1-GPIO-WORKAROUND.md

   flash_size: 8MB
 ```

-### Solution 2: Automatic Workaround (Since v1.3.5)
+### Solution 2: Manual Workaround (Required)

-**GOOD NEWS**: Starting from version 1.3.5 of the CN105 component, an automatic workaround has been integrated into the code.
-The component automatically resets UART GPIO pins during initialization to prevent cold boot issues.
+**IMPORTANT**: Due to the nature of ESP boot sequence, the GPIO reset must be performed before UART initialization.
+This requires adding a manual workaround in your YAML configuration.

-You no longer need to manually add the workaround in your YAML.
+The CN105 component cannot automatically add this workaround because it would need to modify the boot sequence before the component itself is initialized.

-### Solution 3: Manual Workaround (Legacy Method)
+### Solution 3: Manual Workaround Implementation

-If you are using an earlier version of the component, you can add this workaround in your YAML:
+Add this workaround in your YAML configuration:

 ```yaml
 esphome: